madisongh/digsigserver/README.md

 The `rsa_priv.pem` file is the PKC private key for signing.
 It **must** be present.
 The `sbk.txt` file is the SBK encryption key.
 It is optional, and only need be included if your device has had an SBK burned into its secure boot fuses.

+### i.MX bootloader signing
+For i.MX signing, the necessary keys and certificates are expected to be present in a tarball named `imx-cst-keys.tar.gz`:

+    ${DIGSIGSERVER_KEYFILE_URI}/${machine}/imxsign/imx-cst-keys.tar.gz

+where `${machine}` is the value of the `machine=` parameter included in the signing request.
+The tarball is expected to include the private keys, certificates, and SRK table file used by the `cst` tool to perform the signing.
+If you use the default PKI generation scripts that NXP provides in the CST package, this would likely include:

+    keys/IMG*.pem
+	keys/CSF*.pem
+	keys/key_pass.txt
+	crts/IMG*.pem
+	crts/CSF*.pem
+	crts/SRK*table.bin

+although the actual contents could vary depending on the number of keys/certs you decided to create.
+The tarball is extracted to the server's temporary working directory during signing.
+The certificate path names must match exactly those included in the CSF description file sent by the client, so using relative path names (or using a flat directory structure, if desired) is recommended.
+Note that the `cst` tool itself assumes that the private key assoicated with a certificate either resides in the same directory as the certificate (with the filename stem ending with `key` instead of `crt`), or, if the certificate has `crts` in the path, a parallel directory called `keys` (along with the `crt` -> `key` remapping in the filename).

 ### Kernel module signing
 For kernel module signing, the private and public keys for signing the kernel modules